 - 1. Any expense for operating a car (purchase, insurance, gas, etc.) while attending college is not a justifiable expense in determining financial aid eligibility unless the student uses the vehicle in a job that nets income for college expenses.
 Any other non-essential item is also considered to be unjustifiable in calculating financial need. - 2.
 Students must be officially accepted for admission by OBU before assistance can be awarded. - 3.
 All OBU scholarship funds require certain grade point averages for renewal eligibility.
 Grades are checked at the end of the spring semester for renewal eligibility unless otherwise specified.
 For specific details, contact the Student Financial Services Office. - 4.
 In all aid programs, the availability of funds determines the number and size of awards given each year. - 5.
-Students enrolled in continuing education and/or ministry training courses are not eligible to receive federal aid (Title IV funds) administered through OBU.
-Effective January 1, 2005, it is possible for students, particularly in the MTI program, to receive federal aid if they meet the general eligibility requirements and are accepted for admissions as a degree-seeking student. - 6.
+Students enrolled in continuing education and/or ministry training courses are not eligible to receive federal aid (Title IV funds) administered through OBU. - 6.
 Financial aid resources are limited.
 Many students have unmet financial need.
 Therefore, in no case will it be possible for a student to receive financial aid in excess of his/ her cost of education.
 Should a student receive an excessive amount of financial aid, it may be necessary to reduce one or more sources of aid in order to resolve an over awarding of funds.